dbpprt/pytorch-licenseplate-segmentation/README.md

 - The learning rate has been decreased to 0.001 as starting point
 - [Lovasz Softmax](https://github.com/bermanmaxim/LovaszSoftmax) has been used instead of cross entropy loss
 - More augmentations were added to the pipeline
+- SWA has been used to fine-tune the model after the training

 The model has been trained on a RTX2060 Super with a batch-size of 2 for 250 Epochs (8 hours training time) on a Windows machine with an eGPU.
+After the training the model was fine-tuned using [Stochastic Weight Averaging](https://pytorch.org/blog/stochastic-weight-averaging-in-pytorch/) in order to generalize better (with bug success, most initial bugs disappeared).

-The attached [YouTube video](https://www.youtube.com/watch?v=WHlubxp07J4) shows the strength and weaknesses of the current model:
+The attached [YouTube video](https://youtu.be/vtxNOn7h3W0) shows the strength and weaknesses of the current model:
 - It works quite good overall, even with yellow plates (it never saw them before, the color jitter transformation did a good job)
 - It works in blurry areas (gaussian transformation applied during training)
-- It doesn't work with trucks and and vans (I should modify my training dataset accordingly to include these classes more balanced)
+- ~~It doesn't work with trucks and and vans (I should modify my training dataset accordingly to include these classes more balanced)~~
-- It seems to be way better in detecting license plates on the front of cars, I guess my dataset is not balanced properly
+- ~~It seems to be way better in detecting license plates on the front of cars, I guess my dataset is not balanced properly~~

 ## Example notebooks
 ### Sample detection pipeline [link](/examples/make-predictions.ipynb)